-Publications, links, apps, and other resources to help you know what to declare on your arrival to New Zealand.
+Publications, links, apps, and resources translated in several languages to help you know what to declare on your arrival to New Zealand.

 In New Zealand, the law is very clear.
 If you are carrying goods that could be a biosecurity risk, including airline food, you must declare them or dispose of them in the amnesty bins at our borders – otherwise don't bring them.
 Our quick guide has more information.

 Download a copy of the guide (English) [PDF, 913 KB]

 - Deutsch (German) [PDF, 2 MB]

 - ਪੰਜਾਬੀ ਦੇ (Punjabi) [PDF, 2.6 MB]

 - हिंदी (Hindi) [PDF, 2.8 MB]